#Beyonce Ordered Off A Menu, And The Internet Can't Handle It

 – Holy Alejandro (@HolyAlejandro) April 27, 2017

-While it remains a mystery what Beyoncé actually ordered that night, and if that food was vegan, it’s probably safe to say that the Los Angeles clubstaurant made some big bucks that night.
+While it remains a mystery what Beyonce actually ordered that night, and if that food was vegan, it’s probably safe to say that the Los Angeles clubstaurant made some big bucks that night.

-While Beyoncé and Jay Z clearly spent a fortune enjoying the private dinner, TMZ sources claim that the parents-to-be are currently on a budget – though the budget is $80 million – and are looking for new home.
+While Beyonce and Jay Z clearly spent a fortune enjoying the private dinner, TMZ sources claim that the parents-to-be are currently on a budget – though the budget is $80 million – and are looking for new home.

 Pregnant Beyonce and Jay Z are ‘struggling to find a house’ on their meagre ‘$80million budget’ https://t.co/bNdS8iE9ii pic.twitter.com/8188koiPR0